-- Cut veggies and your favorite dip or you can make a delicious homemade ranch dip– I know it can be difficult to get children to eat their veggies, but sometimes it can help to have a fun dip.
+- Cut veggies and your favorite dip- I know it can be difficult to get children to eat their veggies, but sometimes it can help to have a fun dip.
 My girls always eat more veggies when they have a dip they love.
 Plus, you can let your kids pick out their own veggies at the store or farmers market to try.
 If you’re really ambitious, you can plant a garden and let your kids plant a veggie or two to care for.
-My girls each get to pick a vegetable to grow in our garden.
-And veggies don’t have to be limited carrots and celery.
-Think asparagus, radishes, blanched green beans, etc. Or you can get really creative like this skeleton platter!
+Or you can get really creative like this skeleton platter!

-- Hard boiled eggs and berries– It’s time to stop the demonization of eggs.
-If you haven’t heard, it’s ok to eat the whole egg, including the yolk, as discussed here.
-My family goes through two to three dozen a week!
-Here is an article discussing the perfect technique to hard (or soft) boil an egg and avoid the dreaded green ring.
-I personally boil the water first and then put the eggs in.
-Or you could try steaming them.
+- Hard boiled eggs and berries- Here is an article discussing the perfect technique to hard (or soft) boil an egg and avoid the dreaded green ring.
+Or you could try steaming them in an Instant Pot.
 Eggs are a perfect affordable protein and fat source wrapped up in a neat little package.
 Plus, they can go with everything.
 And they can be dressed up like these fabulous crazy clown eggs!
 So what are you waiting for?
 Get crackin’!

-- String cheese and cucumbers– What kid doesn’t like to pull apart string cheese?
+- String cheese and cucumbers/other veggies-What kid doesn’t like to pull apart string cheese?
+String cheese was one of my favorite quick healthy snacks as a kid.
 It’s a snack and entertainment all in one!
 And we all need to play with our food more.

 - Smoothie- Who says smoothies are just for breakfast?
 Not me.
 They can be eaten any time of the day and can be personalized for each child.
 Not sure where to start?
 Try some milk (cow, almond, coconut) and fruit (preferably frozen).
-You can jazz it up with greens, protein powder, chia seeds, gut-healing gelatin, nut butter, spices, etc. Or you can follow some of these recipe ideas.
-Don’t have a blender?
-Here is a portable, inexpensive mini blender perfect for single serving smoothies that I love.
+You can jazz it up with greens, protein powder, chia seeds, gut-healing collagen, nut butter, spices, etc. Or you can follow some of these recipe ideas.

-- Crackers, naturally cured pepperoni, cherry tomatoes- Homemade Lunchables anyone (without all of the scary ingredients)?
-I don’t like to buy frankenfood that has ingredients I can’t pronounce, so I avoid Lunchables like the plague (here is an example of their scary food labels).
+- Crackers, naturally cured pepperoni, cherry tomatoes- Homemade Lunchables anyone? (without all of the scary ingredients) I don’t like to buy frankenfood that has ingredients I can’t pronounce, so I avoid Lunchables like the plague.
+No judgment if you buy them, but check out their ingredients the next time you pick up a package.
 However, it’s super fast and easy to duplicate this fun idea with healthier ingredients.
 Here are our favorite gluten free crackers that actually taste good!
-For naturally cured meats, you should look for either celery salt or lactic acid starter culture in the ingredients, plus meat and spices, such as this pepperoni.

 - Plain yogurt and fruit- I know kids like the fun packaging of those yogurt tubes, but they are full of added sugar and artificial colorings.
 It’s actually just as easy and a lot less expensive to buy some plain yogurt and add real fruit to it, such as raspberries and blueberries.
 Plus, they can mix and match their fruit and make it more colorful.